nealde/Ampere/README.md

 -->

-battery
+Ampere - Advanced Model Package for ElectRochemical Experiments
 ------------

-`battery` is a Python module for working with battery models.
+`Ampere` is a Python module for working with battery models.

 Using a [scikit-learn-like API](https://arxiv.org/abs/1309.0238), we hope to make visualizing, fitting, and analyzing impedance spectra more intuitive and reproducible.

-<i>impedance.py is currently in the alpha phase and new features are rapidly being added.</i>
+<i>Ampere is currently in the alpha phase and new features are rapidly being added.</i>
-If you have a feature request or find a bug, please feel free to [file an issue](https://github.com/ECSHackWeek/impedance.py/issues) or, better yet, make the code improvements and [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)!
-The goal is to build an open-source tool that the entire impedance community can improve and use!
+If you have a feature request or find a bug, please feel free to [file an issue](https://github.com/nealde/Ampere/issues) or, better yet, make the code improvements and [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)!
+The goal is to build an open-source tool that the entire electrochemical community can improve and use!

 impedance.py currently provides:
 - a simple API for fitting, predicting, and plotting impedance